-- Salesforce Maps extend standard GIS offerings Mapping, Routing, Geocoding with real-time traffic updates, asset tracking, route optimization, geofencing and territory planning.
+- Salesforce Maps extend standard GIS offerings Mapping, Routing, and Geocoding with real-time traffic updates, asset tracking, route optimization, geofencing, and territory planning.
 Integration with ESRI ArcGIS Online.

 - Salesforce Field Service is constantly evolving with a lot of great functionalities to offer like:

-- Appointment Assistant package– allows tracking technician’s real-time location, confirm/reschedule/cancel appointments and respond to customer satisfaction surveys from the customer community page.
+- Appointment Assistant package– allows tracking technician’s real-time location, confirm/reschedule/cancel appointments and responding to customer satisfaction surveys from the customer community page.

-- Location-less Service– provides the ability to book appointments where no travel is involved for important use cases like telehealth, tele sales, remote diagnostics.
+- Location-less Service– provides the ability to book appointments where no travel is involved for important use cases like telehealth, telesales, and remote diagnostics.

-- Criteria based Preventative Maintenance– allows users to schedule preventative maintenance visits not just on the basis of a calendar but also based on the asset usage.
+- Criteria-based Preventative Maintenance– allows users to schedule preventative maintenance visits not just on the basis of a calendar but also based on asset usage.

-- Visual Remote Assistance (VRA)– allows for remote diagnostics on assets at customer’s premises using a two-way video in split screen mode between the remote technicians and the customers and potentially saving the truck rolls to customer site and/or reducing the time-spent onsite by the field technician.
+- Visual Remote Assistance (VRA)– allows for remote diagnostics on assets at the customer’s premises using a two-way video in split screen mode between the remote technicians and the customers and potentially saving the truck rolls to the customer site and/or reducing the time spent on site by the field technician.

 - Search Nearby Parts– functionality allows for technicians to search for missing parts near their location and have the parts delivered to them using a ride-share service like Uber/Lyft thus saving valuable time and costs and most importantly, avoiding customer frustration.

-I would be very interested to see drones being used to transport parts in the not-so-distant future or even technicians printing the parts using a 3D printer in their truck!
+I would be very interested to see drones being used to transport parts in the not-so-distant future or even technicians printing the parts using a 3D printer in their trucks!